Home > Blog > News > PCB Fabrication vs PCB Assembly: Key Differences Explained

 • Planning for test and quality control

-In this article, we will explore the main differences, challenges, and key considerations, using TOPFAST’s professional PCB manufacturing perspective.
+In this article, we will explore the main differences, challenges, and key considerations from TOPFAST’s professional PCB manufacturing perspective.

 For a detailed overview of the overall PCB manufacturing process, see our hub page: PCB Manufacturing Process